cloudmesh-community/sp20-516-251/datacenter.md

+# Datacenter: sp20-516-251, Shihui Jiang

-# Microsoft Chicago Northlake Data Center,Sp20-516-251, Shihui Jiang
+## Microsoft Chicago Northlake Data Center

 :o2: my corrections have been overwritten you are not using git correctly

 :o2: please learn markdown you have, special education is required

 ![](images/datacenter.jpg){#fig:Microsoft-Data-Denter}